influxdata/influxdb/query/docs/SPEC.md

 #### Group

-Group partitions records based on their values for specific columns.
+Group groups records based on their values for specific columns.
-It produces tables with new partition keys based on the provided properties.
+It produces tables with new group keys based on the provided properties.

 Group has the following properties: